-- 2.8 The Will provides no guidance as to how the investments of the Fund should be carried out, therefore the Public Finances (Transitional Provisions) (No. 2) Jersey Regulations 2005 require the Minister for Treasury and Resources to be responsible for the development of the Fund's investment strategy in consultation with the States Investment Adviser (Regulation 3). - 2.9 For the non-property assets, in order to meet the Fund's purpose, the investment strategy set is to work towards an objective of maintaining, with a target to exceeding the real value of the Fund, over a rolling 5 year period, coupled with providing reasonable levels of income for distribution. - 2.10 The Fund has been left with the intent that life interest properties are to be held within the Fund until the life interests cease.
-It has been assumed that, for all other property assets, they will be maintained at least in the short term.
-These assets are professionally valued every 3 years, and as part of this process, advice should be sought on current market rental returns in order to take a view as to whether to retain the Jersey properties (except life interest properties) in the longer-term investment strategy for the Fund. - 2.11 Therefore the Minister has set a strategic aim, excluding Jersey Property, of investing 65% in return-seeking assets (equities) designed to produce long-term returns; and 35% in risk-reducing assets designed to provide stability and income, as detailed below -
+- 2.10 The will provides no guidance as to how the investments of the Fund should be carried out, therefore the Public Finances (Transitional Provisions) (no.2) Jersey Regulations 2005 requires the Minister for Treasury and Resources to be responsible for the development of the Fund's investment strategy in consultation with the States Investment Advisor (Regulation 3) as he sees fit. - 2.11 For the non property assets, in order to meet the Fund's purpose, the investment strategy set is to work towards an objective of maintaining, with a target to exceeding the real value of the Fund, over a rolling five year period coupled with providing reasonable levels of income for distribution. - 2.12 For the property assets held, it has been assumed that these will be maintained at least in the short-term.
+These assets are professionally valued every three years and as part of this process advice should be sought on current market rental returns in order to take a view as to whether to retain the Jersey properties in the longer-term investment strategy for the Fund. - 2.13 Therefore the Minister has set a strategic aim, excluding Jersey Property, of investing 65% in return seeking assets (equities) designed to produce long term returns and 35% in risk reducing assets designed to provide stability and income, as detailed below:-